alefris/RKLLM-Gradio-adv/README.md

 Run with PYTHON:
 1) Pull this repository
 2) Create a /model folder on your fs, where to store the model files
-3) Download the LLM models from https://huggingface.co/c01zaut⁠ (already converted to the .rkllm format) or other huggingface repositories (search for rkllm or RK3588).
+3) Download the LLM files (extension .rkllm) from https://huggingface.co/c01zaut⁠ or other huggingface repositories (search for rkllm or RK3588).
+The files which will be recognized and loaded are the ones already listed in model_configs.py
-4) If the model definition is not yet present in the file model_configs.py, update the model_configs dictionary in model_configs.py with the filename of the model and tweak the hyperparameters as recommended in the model card or how you see fit.
+4) You can download additional or different model files but you would then need to update the model definition within the file model_configs.py accordingly.
+If you add a new model, along with the filename and st_model_id, define the hyperparameters as recommended in the model card
 5) Create a virtual Python environment with: python -m venv <environment_name>
 6) Start the environment with: source ./bin/activate
 7) Start the Graio app with: python rkllm_server_gradio.py